 You can see the latest weather conditions from these live Menorca webcams.

 Here is the latest weather forecast

-As a summer holiday Menorca is perfect, temperatures already in May are warm enough to swim in the Mediterranean.
+As a summer holiday, Menorca is perfect.
+Temperatures in as early as May are warm enough to swim in the Mediterranean.
 In July and August you can expect daytime temperatures to be between 30 degrees and 35 degrees Celsius.